 Kick off spring and celebrate Brown’s 250th Anniversary with a local brew in the company of other local alums at this casual mixer.

-Your fearless hosts Jess Kondrick ’07 and Sean Gosselin ’06 will stake out a table at the expansive, handsome Point Loma venue of SoCal’s largest brewery. [email protected] noon on April 24th to coordinate communication about the group’s precise location.
+Your fearless hosts Jess Kondrick ’07 and Sean Gosselin ’06 will stake out a table at the expansive, handsome Point Loma venue of SoCal’s largest brewery.
+Please RSVP to [email protected] by noon on April 24th to coordinate communication about the group’s precise location.

 Kickoff Brown’s 250th Anniversary